iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Probability, Stats, Combinatorics, Information Theory/Variance, Covariance.md

 S_X^2 = \frac{1}{n - 1}\sum_{i = 1}^{n}(x_i - \bar x)^2,
 $$

-and the fraction below is called the Bessel's correction(see [[Why Sample Variance is Biased]] for more information).
+and the fraction below is called the Bessel's correction(see [[Sample Variance is Biased]] for more information).
 It's taking into account of the fact that, the sample mean $\bar x$, is computed using the sample instead of known in prior, hence it introduces a bias.
 To see how it make sense, notice that $n = 1$ is banned by the expression, meaning that we at least need 2 samples to compute the variance; which makes intuitive sense.